 Go to your Awesome Reader and Writer and read "The Monster Living in My Head."
-Underline four idiomatic expressions and write their definitions below.
+Underline four common misconceptions.
 Then, add two corrections.

 Using the adjectives from Exercise 2, write four common misconceptions related to mental health below.
 Then, add two corrections.
 Share and discuss your misconceptions.